-What this means - The Sports Medicine Program at Children's Hospital of Wisconsin continues to grow showing a slight increase in 2011.
+What this means - The Sports Medicine Program at Children's Hospital of Wisconsin in Milwaukee continues to grow in 2012 as indicated by the increase of patients seen at our New Berlin Clinic.
 More patients and families are choosing our care each year.

 About the data - This graph shows the number visits for physical and occupational therapy from 2008-2011.
 Our physical and occupational therapists see patients for sports-related rehabilitation services at our Greenfield clinic.
 Torticollis patients are seen at our New Berlin Clinic and patients with other rehabilitation needs are seen at our main campus Milwaukee Clinic.

 What we're doing to provide the best care: